 6. Shop and Sip at Union Market

-A mix of food, fashion, and other finds, Union Market is open 7 days a week and provides tourists a central location to enjoy D.C.’s finest local artisan goods.
+A mix of food, fashion, and other finds, Union Market is open 7 days a week and provides tourists a central location to enjoy Washington D.C.’s finest local artisan goods.
 The market includes an ever-changing collection of 9 shops, 11 eateries, and a theater.
-The space also regularly holds art fairs and live music.
+This space also regularly holds art fairs and live music.
 Visitors should be sure to check the Union Market calendar, so they don’t miss out on a unique experience.

 7. Explore Georgetown (and its waterfront)

 Georgetown is one of the more well-known districts in Washington, D.C. for its rich culture and historic landmarks.
-Visitors can enjoy a walk along the canal, a tour of the historic homes in the area, or stick to their own schedule of shopping and dinning at locally owned establishments.
+Visitors can enjoy a walk along the canal, a tour of the historic homes in the area, or stick to their own schedule of shopping and dining at locally owned establishments.
 Georgetown’s waterfront also houses summer markets and winter ice skating.

 Food to Eat

 8. A Bagel (or two) at Call Your Mother Deli

 One of the top 19 best new restaurants in the nation, this humble stand-alone café in Washington D.C. will not leave eaters bored.
 The menu includes five flavors of bagels as a base for customizable sandwiches.
 For those who are indecisive, Call Your Mother Deli, has already put together 9 unique combinations.
 A variety of Jewish side dishes, desserts, and a selection of specialty coffees are also on the menu.